garys404/Lab-Report5/index.md

   * There is a very useful command that is `-n`, which  displays the line number along with the matching line.
 In this command, we use to continue use the command that is `-r`,which allows grep to search through all files and subdirectories in a given directory.
   * So, when we put the input `grep -r -n "Lucayans" written_2`, the output is just like the example 1.
-The specific word appears in the line 6 and line 7 in the specific txt. `-n` command is a very useful command because it can contains the specific line, which displays the line number of the matching line.
+The specific word appears in the line 6 and line 7 in the specific txt. `-n` command is a very useful command because it can contains the specific line, which displays the line number of the matching line, and help us track the line.

   * Now, let's look at the example 2.
 We put `grep -r -n "Hongkong" written_2`.
-The output should be like the image in the Example 2.\
+The output should be like the image in the Example 2.